 The Kraken X have a more stable fit than other Razer headphones we’ve tested.
 Their lightweight design fits securely on the head and doesn’t move around much unless you shake your head very vigorously.
 That said, their cable isn’t detachable, so if it gets caught on something, the headphones could get yanked off your head.

-The Razer Kraken X are mediocre-sounding closed-back over-ear headphones.
 They have overpowering, boomy bass that performs inconsistently across users.
 Their mid-range response is quite even, but shows a slight bump in low-mid that clutters up their mix.
 They have poor treble, with a very uneven, inconsistent response that lacks in brightness and clarity while also sounding too sharp and sibilant.
 They also have poor imaging, which means they’ll struggle to accurately reproduce the location of video game effects in their stereo image, which isn’t very good for gaming.

 Their bass is okay.
 It’s very powerful, which is great for reproducing the deep thump and rumble of explosions or other bass-heavy sound effects, but it's overemphasized in the mid and high-bass ranges by about 6dB, which makes them sound boomy and muddy.
 Also, their bass delivery varies noticeably across users, and is sensitive to the quality of fit, seal, and whether you wear glasses.
 The response here represents the average bass response, and your experience may vary.

 Their mid-range performance is very good.
 The overemphasis in bass continues into the low-mid range, which contributes to a muddy, cluttered sound.
 The rest of the response is fairly even and well-balanced, though, so vocals and lead instruments have a good amount of presence and intensity.